 Dr Robyn Forrest is a Research Scientist at the Pacific Biological Station, Nanaimo.
-She is Section Head of the Quantitative Assessment Methods Section, which collaboratively develops quantitative methods and tools to improve advice for management of Pacific fisheries.
+She is a member of the Quantitative Assessment Methods Section, which collaboratively develops quantitative methods and tools to improve advice for sustainable management of Pacific fisheries.

-Her main research interests are: management strategy evaluation for fisheries; implementation of ecosystem-based fishery management; productivity and management of data-limited species; and performance of fishery management systems.
+Her main research interests are: management strategy evaluation (MSE) for fisheries; implementation of ecosystem-based fishery management; quantifying links between fish productivity, reference points and sustainable management for data-limited species; and performance of fishery management systems.

-- Analysis of spatial changes in fishing effort dynamics in BC's groundfish fishery since the introduction of 100% at-sea monitoring.
+- Analysis of spatial changes in fishing effort in BC's groundfish fishery following major management changes.

 Education and awards